 What’s the CloudStore & how do I use it?

 This is the CloudStore.
-The CloudStore is a searchable database of over 7,000 services split in to 4 areas or Lots – Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as as Service (SaaS) and Other Services.
+The CloudStore is a searchable database of over 13,000 services split in to 4 areas or Lots – Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as as Service (SaaS) and Other Services.
 These are designed to enable you to match your requirements to the best-fit service from suppliers.
-The CloudStore contains all the required details of each of the suppliers and their services.
+The CloudStore contains all the service and contact details of each of the suppliers and their services.

 To help you use the CloudStore we’ve split the process into 5 straightforward steps: